Rating based on our Myriad Genetics review

 We finish our Myriad Genetics review with a comparison with Nebula Genomics and other DNA testing companies.

-Nebula Genomics offers a 30X Whole-Genome Sequencing service that provides information about your entire genome for $299.
+Nebula Genomics offers the most affordable 30X Whole-Genome Sequencing service that provides information about your entire genome.
 Most of the products offered by Myriad Genetics and other clinical genetic testing companies cost much more.
 These other genetic testing companies also provide less detail about your genetic information.
 The sequencing data Nebula Genomics provides can be used by healthcare providers and genetic counselors.

 |23andMe||Ancestry||Myriad Genetics||Nebula Genomics|